All About Orders

 Sometimes the client has participation requirements to which you have to agree if you wish to write for that team.
 For example, you must have personally seen a film or used a product to review it.
 Please review these carefully before accepting the team invitation.

 The client sets the price per word for TeamOrders.
-The minimum earnings for writers is 1.56 cents per word.
+You can check the minimum earnings for writers on our payment page.

 The client's final price for a DirectOrder is calculated by the author’s rate plus a 35 percent Textbroker commission.
 For example: If your price per word is $0.0178 (1.78 cents), then the client’s final price would be $0.024 per word. ($0.0178 + 35 percent Textbroker commission).
 Additionally, there is a flat fee of $0.35 per order to be paid by the client to Textbroker for all orders, Direct, Team or Open.